 - 3. Additional Submittals for Site Plan Review - a.
-A reclamation plan shall be filed with the town Town.
-The plan shall include but not be limited to the following: - i.
+A reclamation plan shall be filed with the Town.
+The plan shall include but not be limited to the following: [(AMD), TM-05.14.2024, WA-36] - i.
 All reclaimed slopes must be structurally stable and harmonious with the surrounding environment.
 Techniques shall be utilized to prevent sliding, slumping and heaving, and slopes steeper than 3:1 (horizontal:vertical) will have engineered solutions, or be avoided. - ii.
 Temporary erosion control methods shall be utilized and an erosion control plan provided showing what methods will be used, and specifications for methods and materials including seed mixes. - iii.
 Reclamation plan shall include a planting design and any topsoil or other additives required on site in order to grow vigorous vegetation. - iv.
 Planting shall result in evenly distributed vegetation such that 90% of the reclaimed area is covered with vigorous growth within 18 months of seeding and planting. - v.
 All structures, roads, staging areas and unvegetated surfaces that were part of the mining operations shall be removed, unless they are required for post-closure maintenance or care, as approved by the town. - vi.
-Soil which is stripped or removed must be stockpiled for use in reclaiming disturbed land areas unless the permittee demonstrates to the satisfaction of the Board Code Enforcement Officer that the soil is not needed for reclamation purposes.
-Stockpiled soils shall be seeded, mulched, and anchored or otherwise stabilized. - A cost estimate from a licensed engineer shall be provided for the cost of the reclamation plan.
-This estimate shall be used by the town Select Board to determine the cost amount of a reclamation bond, that shall be not less than 100% of estimated reclamation costs, and that shall be held by the town Town. - c.
-Exterior lighting design and fixture specifications.
+Soil which is stripped or removed must be stockpiled for use in reclaiming disturbed land areas unless the permittee demonstrates to the satisfaction of the Code Enforcement Officer that the soil is not needed for reclamation purposes.
+Stockpiled soils shall be seeded, mulched, and anchored or otherwise stabilized. [(AMD), TM-05.14.2024, WA-36] - A cost estimate from a licensed engineer shall be provided for the cost of the reclamation plan.
+This estimate shall be used by the Select Board to determine the amount of a reclamation bond, that shall be not less than 100% of estimated costs, and that shall be held by the Town. [(AMD), TM-05.14.2024, WA-36] - c.
+Exterior lighting design and fixture specifications. - d.

-- d.
 Erosion Control and Stormwater.
 A plan showing how changes to the runoff on site (runoff direction, speed and volume) will be handled to ensure that discharges from the site are similar to pre-construction runoff.
-Temporary erosion control methods shall be employed on site to reduce soil transport. - e.
+Temporary erosion control methods shall be employed on site to reduce soil transport.

+- e.
 Existing conditions photos documenting any existing features including tailings or debris. - 4.
 Reclamation Bond Update